Jesus – The Only Mediator

 Jesus is the only Mediator because He redeemed us with His own blood. “(He) gave himself a ransom for all” (1 Timothy 2:6).
 And He alone lived a perfect sinless life (1 Peter 2:22).
 No other man has done what Christ did, therefore, no one qualifies to mediate.
 Only Christ qualifies to be our Mediator before the Father.

-The Bible teaches that there is one mediator between man and God “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
-Only through Jesus can the sinner be reconciled to God (John 14:5–6; Rom.
-5:1–2).
-God does not need to be reconciled to man, for it was His “will” (1 Timothy 2:4) that initiated the plan of salvation.
-In addition, He provided the means of salvation through Christ’s life and death (Romans 5:10).
-Paul here clearly rules out the need of human mediators (priests or saints) and the supposed value that some have attached to such attempted mediation.
+The truth is that God does not need to be reconciled to man, for it was His “will” (1 Timothy 2:4) that initiated the plan of salvation (John 3:16).
+In addition, He provided the means of salvation through His Son’s life and death (Romans 5:10).
+Thus, there is no need of human mediators (priests or saints) and the supposed value that some churches have attached to such mediation.

 Our High Priest